 Built natively for the cloud, Kyvos embeds cloud technologies in its architecture instead of following a patchy approach.
 It leverages the cloud for elasticity to optimize resource utilization, deal with peak loads, and deliver cost-effective BI, helping you take advantage of the very reason you moved to the cloud.

 Kyvos is architected for the cloud and can quickly scale up and down without disruption.
-As you scale out for massive amounts of data, Kyvos also scales out transparently to build cubes on that data.
-As it builds cubes, it spins up the number of machines that are required, and once the cubes are built, those machines are released so that you do not have to pay for them anymore.
+As you scale out for massive amounts of data, Kyvos also scales out transparently to build models on that data.
+As it builds data models, it spins up the number of machines that are required, and once models are built, those machines are released so that you do not have to pay for them anymore.

 Similarly, while querying, you can scale your querying capability up or down depending upon the kind of load that you expect.
 This is achieved by increasing or decreasing the number of query engines that are used.
 Depending upon usage patterns, you can add querying power to handle peak loads and reduce the number of query engines when not in use.
 This optimizes resource utilization and enables cost savings as you pay only for the resources that you need.